itsmeayushi97/Computer-Networks-Mini-Project-Tic-Tac-Toe-Game/README.md

 # Computer-Networks-Mini-Project-Tic-Tac-Toe-Game

-This Project was made to be submitted under Mini Project for University Practical Examimation of Computer Networks.\
+This Project was made to be submitted under Mini Project for University Practical Examimation of Computer Networks.
-Subject Code: - 18CSC302J\
-B.Tech(CSE)\
-5th Semester, 3rd year\